Malta-Lab/speech-parkinsons-disease-subtype/README.md

 Then, follow the steps bellow:
 1. Create a folder in your Google Drive (for example: "my_data")
-2. Add your input data file (for example: data.csv) as a csv to this folder in your google drive;
+2. Add your input data file (for example: data.csv) as a csv to this folder in your Google Drive;

       The input file must be a csv file containing 16 columns, each column must contain in each row the value for the following variables for a patient: